Considering a country-code domain for your business?

 A country-code TLD (ccTLD) is a domain name signaling that content relates to a certain country.
 For example a ".au" site is for Australia and ".de" is for Germany.

 The opposite of a ccTLD is a generic TLD (gTLD).
-As you'd expect, this signals the opposite: that content is for everybody.
+That content is for everybody.

 These definitions come from International Corporation for the Assignment of Names and Numbers (ICANN).
 In case you're now wondering, I'm not making this stuff up.. that's a real thing and they're in charge of everything.

 They have a department called the Internet Assigned Numbers Authority (IANA) who's in charge of maintaining official registries of gTLDs and ccTLDs.
 They keep it right here.
 As you can see, other people are in charge of specific TLDs, but all of them report to ICANN.

 There's one more option that has nothing to do with ICANN or IANA.
 Google made it up- it's called a generic country code TLD (gccTLD).
 Basically, when a ccTLD gets popular enough, Google starts treating these ccTLDs as if they were gTLDs.